How to Keep Your Skin Looking Its Best While Traveling

 • Hand cream: For dry hands after frequent washing

-• Spot treatment: In case of breakouts
+• Spot care: In case of occasional spots

 • Micellar water or cleansing wipes: Useful for flights or areas with hard water